Archives 2016

 When delivering bad news, I suggested speaking so your humanity and empathy come through.

-But letting employees talk and ask questions will make them feel part of the process.
+However, letting employees talk and ask questions will make them feel part of the process.
 They will know you are listening.
 Hearing their questions will tell you much about what your people are thinking.
 You may be able to dispel rumours and reassure them.

 Please keep track of the questions you have not answered and address them in subsequent meetings.